kshulgina/codetta/README.md

 Codetta consists of four separate programs.
 If you plan on inferring the genetic code from an alignment summary file, then you only need to use:

-- `codetta_predict`: Infer the genetic code from the alignment summary file.
+- `codetta_infer`: Infer the genetic code from the alignment summary file.

 If you plan on analyzing your own nucleotide sequence, you will also use: